silentbil/silent-remotes-card/README.md

 Check out [smartIR](https://github.com/smartHomeHub/SmartIR) and find your device commands.

 ### Add a command file:
-create a json file inside the `/hacsfiles/silent-remotes-card/` for example tv.json and copy paste from the correct file from smartIR, or manually fill the commands.
+create a json file somewhere inside your www folder. for example: www/my-remotes(create this folder)/tv.json, and paste the commands from the correct file from smartIR, or manually fill the commands yourself.</br>
+after that, in the card configuration use: ``commandsFilePath: /local/my-remotes/tv.json`` , note that ``www`` folder is equal to ``local``
+</br>**do not create the json file where this card is installed, because after updates it will be deleted**
 ## Examples
 ### example1: AC remote

 ```
 type: custom:silent-remotes-card
 remote: remote.broadlink_remote
-commands: 1945.json
+commandsFilePath: /local/silent-remotes/1945.json
+theme: light
 title: Electra
 remoteType: ac
 callServiceProps: